gy2tms/Online_Portfolio-201485806-/README.txt

 WHAT IS EXPECTED FROM THE CODE:
   This set of code has been produced to provide a framework for an agent based model.
-Once the code is run, the model reads in the raster data follwed by producing and altering a adaptable quantity of agents witihin a plotted grid, the characteristics of the agents processing and actions can be altered to the users desire within the source code.
-Finally a animated output is producing showing the agents moving throughout the environment
+Once the code is run, the model reads in the raster data follwed by producing and altering an adaptable quantity of agents witihin a plotted grid.
+The agents processing attributes and actions can be altered to the users desired context and needs within the source code.
+Finally an animated output is produced showing the agents moving throughout the environment, with printed outputs detailing relevant information of both the raster data and the script.

 FUTURE ALTERATIONS OR IDEAS:
-  This code could be adapted with time to as a GUI to web scrape the internet for data without being intrusive in the source code itself, allowing for a more easily and more efficiently altering set code and the respective outputs
+  This code could be adapted with time to be used as a GUI to web scrape the internet for data without being intrusive within the source code itself, allowing for an easier and more efficient alteration of the set code and the respective outputs